prajwal2495/Offensive_tweet_identification/README.md

 Digital bullying is happening on a daily basis and all of us are facing in form or another on social media.

-Proposing a solution to tackle this problem by generating an automated tool that uses ML algorithmns and techniques to detect these offensive languages in our cases specifically in tweets and then decide whther the tweet was targeted, and if so, classifying the target into more labels
+Proposing a solution to tackle this problem by generating an automated tool that uses ML algorithmns and techniques to detect these offensive languages in our cases specifically in tweets and then decide whether the tweet was targeted, and if so, classifying the target into more labels

 # Tools or Technoligies used
 - Scikit Learn